fairDataSociety/FIPs/text/fdp-roadmap.md

 Each implementation is preceded by a proposal.
 The implementation has to be based on the consensus from the proposal.
-The implementation programming language is JavaScript as one of the goal is synchronously alter data-structures and handle workflow on client-side.
+The implementation programming language is JavaScript as one of the goals is to synchronously alter data-structures and handle workflow on client-side.

 ## Milestones

-The roadmap is sliced up to 6 milestones.
+The roadmap consists of 6 milestones.

 The first 5 are about creating a web3 ecosystem and utilizing the potential of Ethereum Swarm.
 The last planned step is more about integrations with other P2P and web3 systems.